telus/tds-core/.github/ISSUE_TEMPLATE/icon_template.md

 1. Did you check to see if there are icons available in TDS that can be used instead?
 Yes/No
 2. Is your proposed icon from the TELUS Brand-approved set from one of the appointed designers*?
 Yes/No
-3. Has your Design Lead or Art Director approved the proposed icon?
-Yes/No
+3. If your design lead has approved this change, please note their name: [design lead name]
+4. If the art director has approved this change, please have them **comment on this issue**.

 <!--
   * Appointed designers with access to TELUS branded icons include: Catherine Roberston (UPC), Cherry Hung (My TELUS),